Graduate Program

 What is the age range for the Graduate Program?

-Graduate Program candidates have completed their high school education and are at least 18 years old.
+Graduate Program candidates have completed their high school education and are between the ages of 18 and 20 at the start of the program.
 More experienced candidates may be interested in auditioning for Boston Ballet’s second company, BBII.

-Is there a cost for the Boston Ballet Graduate Program?
+Is there a tuition cost for the Graduate Program?

 Do I have to audition for the program?

-Yes, participation in the Boston Ballet School’s Graduate Program is by audition only.
+Yes, acceptance to the Graduate Program is by audition only.
+Please visit Boston Ballet’s AUDITIONS page for more information.

 Do Boston Ballet Graduates get a salary?

-No, participants in the Boston Ballet School’s Graduate program are not employees of Boston Ballet and do not receive a salary.
-However, Graduates are able to independently apply for part-time work within Boston Ballet and Boston Ballet School.
+No, participants in the Graduate program are not employees of Boston Ballet and do not receive a salary.
+However, some Graduates may independently apply for limited part-time work within Boston Ballet and Boston Ballet School.

-Does Boston Ballet provide health insurance for Boston Ballet Graduate students?
+Does Boston Ballet provide health insurance for Graduates?

-No, Boston Ballet School’s Graduate students must provide proof of their own health insurance.
-However, doctors from Spaulding Rehabilitation Network provide Graduates with regular, free, on-site physical therapy consultations that do not require insurance.
+No, Graduates must provide proof of their own health insurance.
+However, Graduates do have access to regular, free, on-site Physical Therapy consultations that do not require insurance.

 Is there a dress code?